You can block emails based on a particular word or phrase in Gmail or the dashboard.

 • You’re tired of reading about a particular topic, like politics or certain news events

-In this article we’ll show you how to block words and phrases from both the Block Sender browser extension and the web-based dashboard.
+In this article we’ll show you how to block words and phrases using both the Block Sender browser extension and the web-based dashboard.
+Don’t have an account yet?
+Sign up now.

 Using the Browser Extension